 When to Unmatch

-If anyone on Bumble makes you feel uncomfortable, harasses you, or exhibits threatening behavior, you should Unmatch them.
+If anyone on Bumble or Bumble For Friends makes you feel uncomfortable, harasses you, or exhibits threatening behavior, you should Unmatch them.
 In these situations, you should also Block and Report them so that the person can be investigated by our team.

 Outside of these circumstances, it can be tricky to know when to use Unmatch.
 The bottom line is: if you don’t feel at ease with your match or you simply aren’t feeling a connection with the other person, you can decide to Unmatch.
 If you feel comfortable doing so, consider sending a courteous message to let the other person know of your decision.
 For example:

 “Hey, I’ve noticed that our conversation has been dormant for a while.
 I don’t think there’s a connection between us so I’m going to Unmatch.
-I hope you find what you’re looking for on Bumble!”
+I hope you find what you’re looking for!”

 “Hey, it was nice meeting you on our date.
 I didn’t feel a romantic connection between us, so I’m going to Unmatch.
 Wishing you all the best!”